inmanj/hello-world/README.md

 # hello-world

 My name is Justin.
-I am 19.
-I enjoy playing video games and being outside.
+My favorite color is blue